VirtualPlanetaryLaboratory/vplanet/examples/FfdProxCen/README.rst

-Flare frequency distribution of Proxima Centauri.
+Flare frequency distribution of Proxima Centauri with Davenport et. al (2019) and Lacy et. al (1976) models .
 ====================================================================================================

 Overview
 --------

-This example compares the models of flare frequency distribution proposed by Davenport et. al 2019 and Lacy et. al 1976.
+This example compares the models of flare frequency distribution proposed by Davenport et. al (2019) and Lacy et. al (1976).

 ===================   ============